 The Related Party Transactions Review Committee has reviewed the Related Party Transactions entered into during the financial year under review and has communicated its comments and observations to the Board of Directors.
+Related Party Transactions have been reviewed and disclosed in a manner consistent with the Listing Rules.
+The Committee is free to seek external professional advice on matters within their purview when necessary.

-The Board of Directors has also declared in the Annual Report that there were no recurrent or Non-recurrent related party transactions which exceeded the respective thresholds mentioned in Section 9 of the Colombo Stock Exchange Listing Rules and the Company is compliant with the requirements of Section 9 of the Colombo Stock Exchange Listing Rules on Related Party Transactions.
+The Board of Directors of York Arcade Holdings PLC have also declared in the Annual Report that there were no Non-Recurrent related party transactions which exceeded the respective thresholds mentioned in Section 9 of the Colombo Stock Exchange Listing Rules.
+The Board further declares that Recurrent Related party transactions although exempt which exceeded the respective disclosure threshold are disclosed in Note 22.2 to the Financial Statements and that the Company has complied with the requirements of Section 9 of the Colombo Stock Exchange Listing Rules on Related Party Transactions.

-R. Sumatra
+R. Suvanotra